 Uncomplicated Urinary Tract Infections (UTIs)

-Uncomplicated UTIs are due to a bacterial infection, most often E. coli.
-They affect women much more often than men.
+Uncomplicated UTIs are due to a bacterial infection, most often caused by E coli.
+UTIs affect women much more often than men.

-Cystitis.
-Cystitis, or bladder infection, is the most common urinary tract infection.
+Cystitis: Cystitis, or bladder infection, is the most common UTI.
 It occurs in the lower urinary tract (the bladder and urethra) and nearly always in women.
 In most cases, the infection is brief and acute and only the surface of the bladder is infected.
 Deeper layers of the bladder may be harmed if the infection becomes persistent, or chronic, or if the urinary tract is structurally abnormal.

-Pyelonephritis (Kidney Infection).
-Sometimes the infection spreads to the upper tract (the ureters and kidneys).
+Pyelonephritis (Kidney Infection): Sometimes the infection spreads to the upper urinary tract (the ureters and kidneys).
 This is called pyelonephritis, or more commonly, a kidney infection.

 Complicated Urinary Tract Infections